 Peak performance training is different from typical forms of Neurofeedback.
-Unlike most Neurofeedback where a person seeks treatment for a clinical problem (such as anxiety, depression), peak performance training is more about optimizing and enhancing one’s brain functioning.
-This is not necessary to reduce problems, but instead its about reaching one’s full potential at work, in school, or in a certain sport or activity.
-This type of training can improve reaction times, spatial/motor skills, intelligence, attention, awareness, and creativity.
-Professional or competitive athletes, busy executives, musicians, and students are the most frequent individuals who want to optimize their performance level and seek this training.
+Unlike most Neurofeedback where a person seeks treatment for a clinical problem (such as anxiety and depression), peak performance training is more about optimizing and enhancing one’s brain functioning.
+This is not necessary to reduce problems, but instead it’s about reaching one’s full potential at work, in school, or in a certain sport or activity.
+This type of training can improve reaction times, spatial/motor skills, intelligence, attention, awareness and creativity.
+Professional or competitive athletes, busy executives, musicians and students are the most frequent individuals who want to optimize their performance level and seek this training.

 When we are young, our brain is constantly developing.
 That is, it’s developing neurons and neural pathways throughout our childhood and adolescence.
 By adulthood, the number of neural pathways will begin decreasing.
 Many people assume this means that our brain functioning declines or loses its potential to learn.
 However, this is an inaccurate assumption.
 Although the number of neurons and neural pathways tends to decline with age in adulthood, our brain has the ability to grow new and strengthen already existing pathways.
 The phenomena of the brain’s ability to change is known as brain plasticity and it’s the basis of many new programs designed at maintaining and improving our mental capabilities.